 The planet seems to regulate the balance of these factors just as an animal regulates its body temperature, water and oxygen levels.

 Traditional religions have also held that all living systems give off an energy or life force called phao.
 Phao is pictured as a kind of light flowing through a creature’s body.
 Invisible lines of phao have also been thought to criss-cross the surface of Tekuo.
 Hence, the planet is seen as alive.

 Where phao flows freely over the planet, the place and its inhabitants are said to thrive.
 Where it is blocked or sluggish, it pools and is said to generate bad luck.

-In the Zutane faith, practised on Mohai, Tekuo is seen as the Queen of the gods and goddess.
+In the Sutane faith, practised in Mohai, Tekuo is seen as the Queen of the gods and goddess.
 Mohai is a matriarchal society, so its people view Tekuo as leader of a pantheon of six deities, each with their own special skills and areas of responsibility.

 She is associated with the colour blue and the number one.
 The first day of the week is dedicated to her.

 These views take us beyond science, however.
 Other faiths conceptualise Mother Tekuo differently.
 They also have different ideas of the other Sutane gods and goddess.
 Some are not worshipped in other countries and other gods are favoured who were traditionally unknown on Mohai.
 That said, all Tekuan religions have a distinct family resemblance to each other.

 The Ota confirm that Tekuo is indeed a living goddess.
 The Ota are supernatural creatures resident in our world, but with access to the realm of the gods.
 Most of them report direct personal contact with Tekuo.
 Who the Ota are, though, is a subject for another post